 In this paper, we develop a novel optimization approach to study the design of biased contests.
-A designer is allowed to impose identity-dependent preferential treatments on heterogeneous contestants.
-A closed-form solution to the equilibrium of an n-player asymmetric contest is, in general, unavailable, which nullifies the usual implicit programming approach.
-Our approach allows us to bypass the analytical difficulty.
-Based on a fundamental correspondence derived from the equilibrium condition, we reformulate the optimization problem and are able to characterize the general properties of the optimal contest in a substantially generalized setting with flexible contest technology, noncanonical objective functions, and an arbitrary number of players.
+A designer imposes identity-dependent preferential treatments on heterogeneous contestants.
+Based on a fundamental correspondence derived from the equilibrium condition, we characterize the general properties of the optimal contest rule in a substantially generalized setting without solving for the equilibrium explicitly.
 The analysis enabled by the approach generates useful theoretical implications that contrast starkly with those obtained in the restricted settings considered in previous studies.
 In particular, we demonstrate that the conventional wisdom of leveling the playing field may not hold in general.
-The optimum could even require that the contest rules favor ex ante stronger contestants vis-à-vis their weaker opponents.
-In addition to its technical contribution, the approach, based on the aforementioned fundamental correspondence, sheds light on the nature of incentive provision in contests.
+The contest rule could favor stronger contestants vis-à-vis their weaker opponents.